krakowiakpawel9/config-python/configure_jupyter_notebook_EC2.md

-### How to configure Jupyter Notebook instance on EC2
+### How to configure Jupyter Notebook instance on EC2 and Spark 2.4.4

 **Step 0.** Create key pair.
 For example spark-keys.pem
 **Step 1.** Lanuch EC2 instance and connect via SSH (Ubuntu Server 18.04)